-Property is separated from a ravine by a road or lane normally used by local traffic.
-The separation by the local road or lane may also include parks, green spaces and walking trails.
+Property is separated from a ravine by a road or lane with traffic counts equal to or less than 5,000.
+The separation by the road or lane may also include parks, green spaces and walking trails.

 Across from, minor